-For infringements of article 102 TFEU, the Commission can impose a fine of up to 10 per cent of a company's total turnover of the preceding business year.
+For infringements of article 102 of the TFEU, the Commission can impose a fine of up to 10 per cent of a company's total turnover of the preceding business year.
 The methodology used to calculate the fine is set out in detail in the Commission's Fining Guidelines: the calculation takes it account the nature, length and scope of an infringement; the value of goods or services affected; and whether there are aggravating or mitigating circumstances.
-The record fine under article 102 TFEU was the $\in$ 1.06 billion fine the Commission imposed on Intel (currently under appeal).
+The record fine under article 102 of the TFEU is the \notin 2.42 billion fine the Commission imposed on Google in its Google Shopping decision (currently under appeal).